DOcrazyG/xmind-converter/docs/api.md

 #### `convert_to(mindmap, output_path, **kwargs)`

 Convert MindMap to Markdown format and save to file.
+Includes notes and labels for each node.

 **Parameters**:
 - `mindmap` (MindMap): MindMap object to convert